 Georgetown is a perfect destination for a holiday walk and shopping, especially with GLOW, an amazing light-art exhibition which lasts for the whole month.
 Artists display their modern and original works in outdoor venues throughout the historic area.
 There are also plenty of traditional lights at the Washington Harbour to enjoy.

 Mount Vernon Estate offers George Washington-inspired Christmas celebration in his former mansion.
 You can tour Washington’s iconic estate lit by candlelight and also visit Aladdin the camel.
 In 1787, Washington paid 18 shillings to entertain his Christmas guests with a camel.
+Tickets for Mount Vernon by Candlelight sell out fast, so it's better to book them in advance.

 Don't forget to check out the Festival of Lights at the Washington DC Mormon Temple, as well as stop by Downtown Holiday Market in front of the Smithsonian American Art Museum and National Portrait Gallery.
 At night, it is shimmering with lights and colours adding some holiday atmosphere.